-This article will identify the sample contents of the business plan and guidelines for developing those contents under proper sections.
+This article will identify the business plan’s sample contents and guidelines for developing those contents under proper sections.
 So here it goes:

 - When your business will be in operation?